Guenoc

 offered everyone, and like W.F.
 Detert he knew the rancho was not a

 Foley Farms would be moving to Guenoc, huge improvements were planned.
-Guenoc would no longer be just a beef cattle
+Guenoc would no longer be Every year there

 was a cattle drive from the ranch headquarters to the Neil Range where the